Helping writers sharpen ideas, develop stronger structure, and cultivate clearer prose through in-depth, human editorial feedback.

 £200.00

 Monthly support for writers who can’t stop writing!
-Working close together on your current project.

-Being a student of Literature, I spend a lot of my time analysing how arguments are structured, how meaning is shaped through language, and how clarity is dependent on structure.
 Most of my week is made up of reading critical essays and research papers, breaking down essays into the basic elements, and providing concise, actionable feedback.
 That being said, this is how I normally approach a piece of work:

 1. Structural Review